pynvme/pynvme/doc/examples.rst

 Examples
 ========

-In this chapter, we will learn pynvme scripts with examples.
+In this chapter, we will review several typical NVMe test scripts.

 Ex1: hello world
 ----------------